 Let’s be honest, glasses are an industrially-made good that is fairly cheap to produce.
 We believe glasses are an essential product that should be accessible to everybody, not an expensive fashion item to be cherished.
 So our mission is to democratise this item—make it affordable—so that everybody can maintain their eyesight, be more independent, and engage fully with society.

-As a proof-of-concept, you fitted to deliver affordable prescription glasses to Australians on welfare living in rural areas.
+As a proof-of-concept, you fitted a mobile optometry lab onto a trailer to deliver affordable prescription glasses to Australians on welfare living in rural areas.
 What did you take away from that experiment?

 We were surprised about the amount of people that suffer from poor eyesight but are too afraid to get their eyes checked because they are worried about the cost involved.
 Most of these people are struggling with simple, everyday tasks—from reading the paper to finding directions.
 And we were only talking to low-income Australians; imagine how many people in developing countries are unable to participate in education, in work, and in their communities because of poor eyesight.